 Business property insurance coverage is typically packaged with additional coverages for property issued to you by a client that is temporarily in your custody and Business Interruption Insurance that pays for loss of earnings when operations are curtailed or suspended because of a covered property loss.

-Let Jon Kimberling Insurance Agency help you choose a policy that will fit your individual needs.
+Let Kelly Kimberling Insurance Agency help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Commercial Real Estate coverage.